heliocloud-data/platform/tools/fileregistry/CloudMe-data-access-spec-0.3.md

 Any optional parameters from the above list or the info JSON must be in the same order specified in the JSON.

+For 'static' items, since the 'start' field will be the same constant value 'static' for all items, optional parameters to distinguish the items are suggested.

 ## 4.4 Accessing